Pegiadis/movie_lens/README.md

 # Results

+## Metrics

+1. **Mean Squared Error (MSE)**:
+   - *Description*: MSE is the average of the squares of the errors or deviations.
+It measures the average squared difference between the estimated values and the actual value.
+   - *Interpretation*: A lower MSE value indicates better model performance with more accurate predictions.
+MSE gives more weight to larger errors due to squaring each error term.

+2. **Mean Absolute Error (MAE)**:
+   - *Description*: MAE is the average of the absolute errors between predicted values and observed values.
+It measures the average magnitude of the errors in a set of predictions, without considering their direction.
+   - *Interpretation*: A lower MAE value signifies a better model with higher precision.
+MAE is less sensitive to outliers compared to MSE.

+3. **Root Mean Squared Error (RMSE)**:
+   - *Description*: RMSE is the square root of the mean of the squared errors.
+It measures the standard deviation of the residuals or prediction errors.
+   - *Interpretation*: RMSE is more sensitive to outliers than MAE.
+A lower RMSE value denotes a model that predicts the data with higher accuracy.

 ## Collaborative Filtering

 The following table shows the results of the different collaborative filtering models used in this project: